 For example, Julia designed a mood board of all things inspirational to her.
-She added all the features she needed in the deco into the mood board and recognized its regularity.
+She added all the features she needed into the mood board and recognized its regularity.
 She recognized bold geometric lines, ethnic geometric patterns, midterm design, ivory, aluminium, redwood, and silver.
 She put them together to help create an authentic look of the final product right at the start.

 Pro tip: Make sure to use a mood board as inspiration only.
 Do not copy anybody’s work.
-A mood board should only be put together to get authentic inspiration for your work, elevating it and moving it forward.
+A mood board should only be put together to get authentic inspiration for your work, elevating and moving it forward.

 Draw Initial Design Phase

 Work on an initial design and rely on comments as well as feedback.